nirmata/nirmata-scripts/create-environments-nctl/README.md

 <ins>**Usage:**</ins>

+Before executing the script, update the script with the location of the csv file.
 Execute the script and provide the Nirmata API token for your tenant.

 ```sh